zkSync-Community-Hub/zksync-community/security/security-tips/do-your-own-research-dyor.md

 Review the project's code repositories and development progress.
 Frequent updates and a large number of contributors are positive signs of an active development team.&#x20;

-On the zkSync Era block explorer, you can check whether the contract has been “verified”.
+On the ZKsync Era block explorer, you can check whether the contract has been “verified”.
 In this context, “verified” means that the smart-contract code running at the deployed address corresponds to the code that is shown to the public.&#x20;

 {% hint style="info" %}
 For example the smart contract of the VC (Velocore token): [https://explorer.zksync.io/address/0x85D84c774CF8e9fF85342684b0E795Df72A24908#contract](https://explorer.zksync.io/address/0x85D84c774CF8e9fF85342684b0E795Df72A24908#contract)